-George Orwell once wrote: “Every line of serious work that I have written since 1936 has been … against totalitarianism.”
-Animal Farm is no exception.
-Totalitarianism is a form of government in which the state seeks to control every facet of life, from economics and politics to the each individual’s ideas and beliefs.
-Different totalitarian states have different justifications for their rule.
-For instance, Mr. Jones runs Manor Farm based on the idea that human domination of animals is the natural order of things, while Napoleon and the pigs run Animal Farm with the claim that they are fighting for animals against evil humans.
+George Orwell once wrote: “Every line of serious work that I have written since 1936 has been [...] against totalitarianism.”
+Animal Farm, Orwell’s tale of the titular farm animals’ takeover of a provincial English farm and their development of a totalitarian state there, is no exception.
+Totalitarianism is a form of government in which the state seeks to control every facet of life, from economics and politics to each individual’s ideas and beliefs.
+Different totalitarian states have different justifications for their rule, but Animal Farm suggests that all totalitarian regimes are fundamentally the same: those in power care only about maintaining their power by any means necessary, and they do so by oppressing the individual and the lower classes.

 Totalitarianism Quotes in Animal Farm

 “Why then do we continue in this miserable condition?
 Because nearly the whole of the produce of our labour is stolen from us by human beings.”

 “Man is the only real enemy we have.
 Remove Man from the scene, and the root cause of hunger and overwork is abolished for ever.
 Man is the only creature that consumes without producing.
 He does not give milk, he does not lay eggs, he is too weak to pull the plough, he cannot run fast enough to catch rabbits.
 Yet he is lord of all the animals.
 He sets them to work, he gives back to them the bare minimum that will prevent them from starving, and the rest he keeps for himself.”